RC Bafoussam

 Racing Club de Bafoussam is a Cameroonian football club based in Bafoussam.
 They are a member of the Cameroonian Football Federation.
-Their home stadium is Stade Municipal de Bamendzi, a multi-use stadium in Bafoussam.
-The stadium holds 5,000 people.
+Their home stadium is Stade Municipal de Bamendzi, a multi-use stadium in Bafoussam with a capacity of 5,000.
 They are most famous for developing Geremi Njitap.

 The club was relegated from the MTN Elite one in 2006.